 Consider a Split-ICSI to diversify your fertilization strategy

 Since most IVF cycles start with collecting a number of eggs after ovarian stimulation, you should have on average 12-15 eggs to use.
 This means that you do not need to use all of them for ICSI or conventional IVF.
-A Split-ICSI strategy incorporates both – some eggs are injected with selected sperms using ICSI, where the rest are incubated with sperm in the conventional way.
+A Split-ICSI strategy incorporates both – some eggs are injected with selected sperms using ICSI, where the rest are incubated with sperm in a conventional way.
 Trying both provide a safety net against failed fertilization with either strategy.

-In the Australian PIVET Medical Centre, split insemination of eggs by both conventional IVF and ICSI is recommended to all patients, including those with normal sperm analysis.
+In the Australian PIVET Medical Center, split insemination of eggs by both conventional IVF and ICSI is recommended to all patients, including those with normal sperm analysis.
 This strategy was beneficial for couples with unexplained infertility, even when there was no apparent male-factor infertility3.

 Seek fertility clinics equipped with polarized light microscopes

 Traditionally, embryos assessments and ICSI are performed using white light microscopy.
 However, using polarized light microscopes would be more ideal for ICSI for two reasons7,8.